jackm1881/hello-world/README.md

 # hello-world
-**ABOUT ME**
+**ABOUT ME**\n
--My name is Jack McNamara
+-My name is Jack McNamara\n
--I am from Traverse City Michigan and currently studying at Michigan State University -My major is in computer science and I have intrests in software development
+-I am from Traverse City Michigan and currently studying at Michigan State University\n -My major is in computer science and I have intrests in software development\n